Our families require (and deserve) our love, time and attention.

-But sometimes, they also demand more tangible things, like money!
+But sometimes, they also demand more tangible things.

 Perhaps that’s why comedian George Burns famously said:

 “happiness is having a large, loving, caring, close-knit family … in another city!”

 Lending money with the expectation of it being repaid is awkward…

 But because it’s a common situation when it comes to family, I want to address the issue and help you navigate the complexities successfully.